morousg/simple-opencl/trunk/README.txt

 Goals for version 1.0:

-- Function names must be unified under a certain criteria.
-Something like sclFunctionName.
+- Encapsulate all functions that return error, in a way that automatically, the OpenCL error flag is printed if there is such an error.
+The goal is to eliminate error handling code, and give debugging information at the same time in a simple way.
-- All hardware selection functions must use the getAllHardware function first if a list of hardware is 	not passed as an argument or it has NULL value, and then return the desired hardware following the function criteria expressed in its own name.
+- All hardware selection functions must use the sclGetAllHardware function first if a list of hardware is not passed as an argument or it has NULL value, and then return the desired hardware following the function criteria expressed in its own name.
 - There should be a function that allows to set the arguments of a kernel and enqueue execution in a single line.
 Cristian's proposed solution is to use a printf style function.
 That can be a bit bulky, but very useful.
 Any other proposal is welcome.